Mid

 What happens?

-During the fair, the Odenma-cho area is filled with between 400 and 500 street stalls that stay busy until late in the evening, drawing tourists as well as nearby office workers.
+During the fair, the Odenma-chō area is filled with between 400 and 500 street stalls that stay busy until late in the evening, drawing tourists as well as nearby office workers.
+There will also be a mikoshi (portable shrine) parade and dancing.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.